Is a 1% Commission Real Estate Agent Right for Your Home Sale?

 Medford cautions that there are some discount agents who will advertise a 1% commission just to get you to call them.
 Then, when you meet with them, they tell you it’s really up to 4% because you have to pay the buyer’s agent.

 “I think it’s deceptive because they’re painting a picture for consumers — but it’s not the entire picture,” he says.
-“When they finally get in front of a seller, their going to say, ‘Okay, our commission to sell your house is 1%.
-However, you’re going to have to pay up to 3% to a buyer’s agent.’
+“When they finally get in front of a seller, they’re going to say, ‘Okay, our commission to sell your house is 1%.
+However, you’re gonna have to pay up to 3% to a buyer’s agent.’
 It’s a classic bait and switch.”

 What services will you get with a 1% rate?